 Regardless of what you do during the day, I recommend stopping by SCOTCH, the whisky bar inside the 5-star Balmoral Hotel, for a drink tonight.
 This elegant, low-light bar has an extensive whisky selection.

 Don't know what you like?
-Let one of the Whiskey Ambassadors choose something for you – they have more than 500 bottles of whisky to choose from!
+Let one of the Whisky Ambassadors choose something for you – they have more than 500 bottles of whisky to choose from!

 Elliot tried a dram of Octomore 8.3 at this bar, which holds a record for being the peatiest (smokiest) Scotch in the world.